-Almost all beef is aged making it very high histamine.
-So it is usually best to avoid beef unless you can get it unaged and frozen immediately after slaughter.
+Almost all beef is aged.
+That makes it very high histamine.
+It is usually best to avoid beef unless you can get it unaged and frozen immediately after slaughter.
 This is really rare and hard to find.

-These won’t be aged and will be lower histamine if handles properly.
+These options won’t be aged and will be much lower in histamine if handled properly.

 5. Mistake: Buying ground meats.

 Ground meats collect bacteria faster because of increased surface area.
 I’ve tried ground pork multiple times from my tried and true local farmer.
 I was hoping that since it was frozen right away, it would be ok.
 But I reacted badly each time.
 So skip the pre-ground meats.
 Even the frozen ones.